 “Does everyone have waterproofs?” asks the ranger, looking around him.
 The thirty-two of us, crammed into the tiny room, nod grimly.
 Yes, yes we do.
 And we know we’re going to need them.

-The gorilla trekking briefing is normally held outside, but today we’ve been shoehorned into the ranger’s office (a space big enough for about ten) because it’s absolutely chucking it down.
+The gorilla safari briefing is normally held outside, but today we’ve been shoehorned into the ranger’s office (a space big enough for about ten) because it’s absolutely chucking it down.
 Rain is hammering on the corrugated steel roof and spilling out of the gutters.
 A few late arrivals are peering in through the window – there’s no more room inside – but they can’t hear what’s being said because the noise of the deluge is too loud.
 During rainy season in Africa, it really rains, and today the weather gods definitely mean business.

-Note: my gorilla trekking permit was provided courtesy of the Uganda Tourism Board and accommodation at Bakiga Lodge was complementary.
+Note: my gorilla safari permit was provided courtesy of the Uganda Tourism Board and accommodation at Bakiga Lodge was complementary.
 All thoughts and opinions are my own.
 I don’t accept freebies in exchange for positive reviews.
 All prices are correct at the time of writing.

 I’m travelling round East Africa with my friend and fellow travel blogger Linn (check out her blog here), and a Ugandan tour guide named Hassan who has been our driver, organizer and all-round hero for the past two weeks.
 As we drive north from the border along a winding and bumpy road that ascends gradually into the mountains, we begin to catch glimpses of the Bwindi Impenetrable Forest hugging the hillsides.
 Mist hangs in the valleys and coats the trees in an eerie white cloak; you can clearly see why early British explorers in Africa were afraid of it, and called it ‘impenetrable’.